Maikel Garcia Preview, Player Props: Royals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the top team ERA among all league pitching staffs (3.71).
+- The Mariners have a 3.72 team ERA that leads all MLB pitching staffs.

-- Mariners pitchers combine to surrender the fourth-fewest home runs in baseball (136 total, 1.1 per game).
+- Mariners pitchers combine to give up the fourth-fewest home runs in baseball (137 total, 1.1 per game).

-- The right-hander last appeared on Saturday against the Houston Astros, when he threw 6 1/3 scoreless innings while giving up two hits.
+- The righty's last appearance was on Saturday against the Houston Astros, when he threw six innings, surrendering two earned runs while giving up eight hits.

-- The 25-year-old has put up an ERA of 3.78, with 8.2 strikeouts per nine innings, in 18 games this season.
-Opponents are hitting .217 against him.

 © 2023 Data Skrive.
 All rights reserved.